 - In this course students get exposed to third world medicine in a secular context and in a mission context.

-- The world's most populous country has a long, rich cultural tradition with unique views of life, persons, the human body, medicine, nature and the environment.
+- The world's most populous country has a long, rich cultural tradition featuring unique views of life, persons, the human body, medicine, and nature.
 As China has sought to modernize over the last half century, some of its traditions and practices have persisted, while others have become westernized.

 IDIS W80 Eye Care in Mexico